-1 The term "Philippine mahogany" is commonly applied to the Philippine hardwoods tanguile, almon, and red lauan.
+&lt;sup>1 The term "Philippine mahogany" is commonly applied to the Philippine hardwoods tanguile, almon, and red lauan.
 The use of the name "mahogany" for these woods without the word "Philippine" has been ruled against by the Federal Trade Commission.

-2 Aromatic red cedar, designated by the Forest Service as eastern red cedar, is not a hardwood but is included in the rules of the National Hardwood Lumber Association.
-It is not graded under any of the softwood association rules.
+Aromatic red cedar, designated by the Forest Service as eastern red cedar, is not a hardwood but is included in the rules of the National Hardwood Lumber Association.
+It is not graded under any of the softwood association rules included in the rules of the National Hardwood Lumber Association.
+It is not graded under any of one softwood association rules.

 3 Cypress, designated by the Forest Service as southern cypress, is not a hardwood.
-Cypress is graded under the rules of the National Hardwood Lumber Association. and the rules of the Southern Cypress Manufacturers' Association.
+Cypress is graded under the rules of the National Hardwood Lumber Association, and the rules of the Southern Cypress Manufacturers' Association.
 The latter are used for red cypress (coastal type).
 The former apply to red cypress (coastal type) and also to yellow cypress and white cypress of the inland type.